Skip to main content

 curl https://nilup.nilogy.xyz/install.sh | bash

+The install script installs nilup and the latest version of the SDK.
 Close your terminal.
-Open a new terminal and confirm global nilup tool installation
+Open a new terminal and confirm both nilup and nillion are installed:

 Fork & clone the QuickStart repo and set up environment